Risk outlook spring 2018 update

 We know there is a great deal of unmet legal need, with nine out of ten people never using solicitor or barrister to address a legal problem.
 Our regulatory reform programmes, Looking to the future and Better information, more choice, will help encourage a more competitive and accessible legal market and make it easier to find affordable legal services.

 We continue to undertake analysis and research to help shape these reforms.
 For example, we have published research that found that information about price is an important factor for people choosing a legal provider.
-And we are conducting more research on how best to give information about regulatory protections, including how the public would interact with an SRA digital badge on firms’ websites.
+And we are conducting more research on how best to give information about regulatory protections, including how the public would interact with an SRA clickable logo on firms’ websites.
 We have also published an impact evaluation on key reforms so far, which found that the introduction of alternative business structures, multi-disciplinary practices and reforms to the separate business rule had increased choice and not led to harm or loss for users of legal services.

 Firms that work in new and innovative ways are helping improve access to legal services.
 We are revising our waivers policy to make it easier for firms to innovate and deliver services in a way that works for them and for people who need legal help.
 The new criteria for granting a waiver will be based on whether the application would be consistent with our regulatory objectives, rather than because of exceptional circumstances.
 We aim to implement the new policy in late spring.